StarRocks/starrocks/docs/faq/Sql_faq.md

 ## Does StarRocks support caching query results?

 StarRocks does not directly cache final query results.
-StarRocks uses page cache to cache original data on BE memory.
+StarRocks uses Page Cache to cache original data from data sources on BE memory.
 This allows subsequent queries to reuse the cached data and accelerates queries.
 Page Cache is enabled by default from v2.4.
-You can set the `storage_page_cache_limit` parameter in the `be.conf` file to specify the size of the page cache.
+You can specify the size of the page cache by setting the `storage_page_cache_limit` parameter in the `be.conf` file.
 The default size of the page cache is 20% of the system memory.
-After you set this parameter, Restart BEs for the settings to take effect.
+After you set this parameter, restart BEs for the settings to take effect.

 ## When a `Null` is included in the calculation, the calculation results of functions are false except for the ISNULL() function